MINAYUAN/Exotic-Options-Pricing/README.md

 Using variance reduction technical , the difference between my estiamtion and the Black-Scholes value is reduced to **$0.010649**.

-Pricing lookback, barrier, and vanilla options on fixed income and equity securities with Binomial, Trinomial, Finite Difference, and Monte Carlo Simulation in Euler Scheme with variance reduction techniques.

 ## Part 3.
 Does American Put Hold Higher Value Than European Put?
 ### Feature: Binomial Method